jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault renewableDeepslate```

-Disable only splash with ```/carpetskyadditions setDefault renewableDeepslate no_splash```
+Disable only splash/lingering conversion with ```/carpetskyadditions setDefault renewableDeepslate no_splash```

 Right-clicking or dispensing a Thick Potion on Stone converts it to Deepslate.

-A Thick Splash Potion will convert all Stone blocks hit by the splash into Deepslate.
+A Thick Splash Potion will convert Stone blocks hit by the splash into Deepslate.

+The conversion chance equals twice the percentage of the potion duration an entity would get.

+A Thick Lingering Potion will continuously convert all Stone blocks in its cloud into Deepslate.

 ---